Posidonia oceanica

 Posidonia oceanica, commonly known as Neptune grass or Mediterranean tapeweed, is a seagrass species that is endemic to the Mediterranean Sea.
+The mapping of submerged seagrass meadows in the Mediterranean has recently benefited from advanced artificial intelligence techniques.
 It forms large underwater meadows that are an important part of the ecosystem.
 The fruit is free floating and known in Italy as "the olive of the sea" (l'oliva di mare).
 Balls of fibrous material from its foliage, known as egagropili or Neptune balls, wash up to nearby shorelines.

 Posidonia has a very high carbon absorption capacity, being able to soak up 15 times more carbon dioxide every year than a similarly sized area of the Amazon rainforest.

 Morphology

 Posidonia oceanica has roots (which mainly serve to anchor the plant to the substrate), rhizomes, and tapeform leaves.

 The rhizomes, up to 1 cm thick, grow both horizontally (plagiotropic rhizomes), and vertically (orthotropic rhizomes).
 The former, due to the presence at the bottom of lignited roots up to 15 cm long, anchor the plant to the substrate.
 The latter, which increase height, have the function of combatting sanding due to continuous sedimentation.
 The two types of growth give rise to the so-called "kill", a terrace formation that consists of a network of strata of rhizomes, roots, and trapped sediments.
 In this way, posidonias colonise an environment that algae could hardly occupy due to the lack of roots.

 The leaves arise from orthotropic rhizomes and are cyntiform and bright green in colour that turns brown over time.
 They can reach a length around 1.5 m.
 On average, they have a width of 1 cm and have 13 to 17 parallel ribs.
 The apexes are rounded and are often lost by the action of waves and currents.

 They are organised in bushes of six or seven leaves, with the oldest on the outside and the youngest on the inside.
 The leaves are divided into three categories: